wangerekaharun/CustomComposeReactions/README.md

 )
 ```

-From the code above, as before you add your `CustomReactionOptions` component passing in the `selectedMessage` and your `customReactionIcons' .
-The only difference is that here you use the [Stream low-level client](https://github.com/GetStream/stream-chat-android/tree/main/stream-chat-android-client/) to send reactions.
-Running the app you should have the size animation when you tap a single reaction.
+From the code above, as before, you add your `CustomReactionOptions` component, passing in the `selectedMessage` and your `customReactionIcons' .
+Here, the only difference is that you use the [Stream low-level client](https://github.com/GetStream/stream-chat-android/tree/main/stream-chat-android-client/) to send reactions.
+Running the app, you should have the size animation when you tap a single reaction.

 ![reaction icon size animation](images/reaction_icon_size_animation.gif "Reaction Icon Size Animation.")

-You can add as many animations to these UI Componets according to your requirements.
+You can add as many animations to these UI Components according to your requirements.

 ### Conclusion

-To learn more about Stream's Android SDK, go to the [GitHub repository](https://github.com/GetStream/stream-chat-android) which is a great starting point to all the available docs and samples.
+To learn more about Stream's Android SDK, go to the [GitHub repository](https://github.com/GetStream/stream-chat-android), which is a great starting point to all the available docs and samples.

 Now that the JetPack Compose Components are stable, we can't wait to see what you'll build.
-And as seen from this article they're highly customizable.
+Furthermore, as seen from this article they're highly customizable.
 In case you have any feedback on using the SDK, reach the team [on Twitter](https://twitter.com/getstream_io) and [on GitHub](https://github.com/GetStream/stream-chat-android).

-You can get the full sample project with the examples shown in this tutorial [here]https://github.com/wangerekaharun/CustomComposeReactions).
+You can get the complete sample project with the examples shown in this tutorial [here]https://github.com/wangerekaharun/CustomComposeReactions).